yyang768osu/al-folio/_posts/2022-03-05-neural-network-quantization.md

 For **addition** operation and **concatenation** operation, we need to make sure that two activations to be added or concatenated live on the same quantization grid, i.e., we need to tie the quantization parameters to be the same for the two activations.

 So far we have covered Conv and MLP type of linear layers with simple activation functions.
 BatchNorm an be easily folded into the linear layer so we are also clear how it can be handled.
-These give great coverage for vision related models, but for the quantization of sequence/NLP models that use transformer, we also need to deal with additional non-linear operators such as LayerNorm, softmax, GeLU. [[Kim et al. 2021]](#Kim_et_al_2021) address this challenge by proposing polynomial approximations to these operations that can be carried out easily in fixed point arithmetic.
-Also see [[Bondarenko et al. 2021]](#bondarenko_et_al_2021) that proposed a per-embedding-group quantization for PTQ that tackles the structured outliers among certain embedding dimensions of sequences.
+These give great coverage for typical vision models, but for the quantization of sequence/NLP models that use transformer, we also need to deal with additional non-linear operators such as LayerNorm, softmax, GeLU. [[Kim et al. 2021]](#Kim_et_al_2021) addresses this challenge by proposing polynomial approximations to these operations that can be carried out easily in fixed point arithmetic.
+Also see [[Bondarenko et al. 2021]](#bondarenko_et_al_2021) that proposes a per-embedding-group quantization for PTQ which tackles the structured outliers among certain embedding dimensions of sequences.

 ---
 # References